-Geophysics Master's program at KIT
+Geophysics Master's Program at KIT

-The consecutive Master's program in Geophysics has - while retaining a broad range of expertise - a strongly deepening and profile-forming character.
-This is illustrated by the focus of the Master's program in applied seismics, seismology and natural hazards.
-The Master's program thus has a close connection to practical issues and current research topics at the Geophysical Institute.
-Individual emphases can be set in the compulsory elective courses in the subject "Electives".
+The consecutive master's program in geophysics has - while retaining a broad range of expertise - a strongly deepening and profile-forming character.
+This is illustrated by the focus of the master's program in applied seismics, seismology and natural hazards.
+The master's program thus has a close connection to practical issues and current research topics at the Geophysical Institute.
+Individual emphases can be set in the compulsory electives courses in the subject "Electives".

-This profile-forming requires a solid basic education in the context of a Bachelor's degree program.
+This profile-forming requires a solid basic education in the context of a bachelor's degree program.
 Accordingly, the KIT-Department of Physics has issued admission requirements.
-Missing fundamentals in Geophysics can be acquired in mandatory additional studies.
+Missing fundamentals in geophysics can be acquired in mandatory additional studies.